Interview intro from magazine

 GraemeHi Alex, of course.

-I first started writing copy in my previous marketing job in around 2014 and really enjoyed it.
+I first started writing copy in my previous marketing job around 2014 and really enjoyed it.
 Before I knew it, I figured I should try and make some extra money doing this on the side.
 So I set up DropCapCopy and had a bit of a side hustle going on, mainly writing blogs and magazine or newspaper editorial, before going full-time freelance in 2016.

-Alex: These days, written content is used in so many different types of marketing material, from press releases to websites, brochures, blogs, social media, email marketing, and more.Which of these areas do you think will have the biggest need for professionally written content in the future?
+Alex: These days, written content is used in so many different types of marketing material, from press releases to websites, brochures, blogs, social media, email marketing, and more.
+Which of these areas do you think will have the biggest need for professionally written content in the future?

-So while everything is important, the online stuff is key to business success.
+So, while everything is important, the online stuff is key to business success.

 Alex: Which are your favourite topics to write about?
 And what type of content do you enjoy creating most of all?